gtrdp/masters-thesis-guntur/LogBook/README.md

 	- Interesing, for MAC address randomization in iOS.
 	- `[Suggestions for Research]` Try to filter out other devices, e.g., tablets, or laptops, and see what happens.
 	- `[Suggestions for Research]` Try to use different variable:
-		- Location (classified in: remote area, crowded place, city center)
+		- Location (classified in: remote area, crowded place, city center, indoor, outdoor)
 		- Duration of scanning (15 mins, 30 mins, 45 mins)
 		- Filter
 		- Phone manufacturer